-This course includes the study of trigonometric (circular) functions and inverse trigonometric functions as well as extensive work with trigonometric identities, equations, and formulas.
+This course includes the study of trigonometric (circular) functions and inverse trigonometric functions as well as extensive work with trigonometric identities and equations.
 The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
-Additional topics may include conic sections and product-sum functions.
+Additional topics may include conic sections and product-sum formulas.

-MTH 115: PRECALCULUS ALGEBRA & TRIGONOMETRY
+MTH 115 : PRECALCULUS ALGEBRA & TRIGONOMETRY

 This course is a one-semester accelerated combination of Precalculus Algebra (MTH 112) and Precalculus Trigonometry (MTH 113).
 This course is intended for students with a strong background in college preparatory mathematics.
 The course includes the algebra of functions (including polynomial, rational, exponential, and logarithmic functions) as well as the study of trigonometric functions and inverse trigonometric functions.
-This course also includes extensive work with trigonometric identities, equations, vectors, complex numbers and polar graphs.
+This course also includes extensive work with trigonometric identities, equations, and formulas; vectors; complex numbers; and polar graphs.